amirge118/Anomaly-detector/README.md

-# my-first-repository-on-github
+# Anomaly detector
-my first respository on github
+this is my first respository on github.